 by George C. Clark

 God’s instruction to Israel, when He made them His chosen people, was, “You shall be holy because I the Lord your God am holy” (Lev.
 19:2).
 Then He instituted the tabernacle service, with all its types and ceremonies, to teach men the way to holiness.
 After that, when an Israelite sinned, he was required to bring an offering, a kid of the goats or sheep, to the door of the sanctuary, confess the sin or sins he had committed, and then slay the victim with his own hand.
 The object lesson was plain – sin brings death.
 Israel was told by the prophet, “The soul who sins shall die” (Ezek.
 18:4).
-Paul later confirmed this by saying, “The wages of sin is death."
-(Rom.
+Paul later confirmed this by saying, “The wages of sin is death” (Rom.
 6:23).

-An additional lesson available to the guilty Israelite who appeared at the door of the tabernacle is that in his progress back to God and holiness, he could only do certain things.
-He could bring a lamb or a goat; he could confess his sin; he could slay the victim; but here, his work ended.
-At that point, God provided Israel with a mediator to complete the process.
+An additional lesson available to the guilty Israelite who appeared at the door of the tabernacle is that in his progress back to God and holiness, he could do only a few things.
+He could bring a lamb or a goat; he could confess his sin; he could slay the victim; but there, his work ended.
+At that point, God had to provide Israel with a mediator to complete the process – His priest.
 Only the priest had direct access to God’s altar.
-He alone could approach God to offer the blood, which was the essential element of sacrifice.
-“The life of the flesh is in the blood.
-I have given it to you upon the altar to make an atonement for your souls, for it is the blood that makes an atonement for the soul” (Lev.
+He alone could approach God to offer the blood, the essential element of sacrifice.
+“The life of the flesh is in the blood, and I have given it for you to make an atonement upon the altar for your souls, for it is the blood that makes atonement for the soul” (Lev.
 17:11).
 Thus, even in the Old Testament’s symbolic service, man was taught that he cannot be saved by what he can do alone.
 An anointed priest must take the blood of the sacrificial victim, place it or sprinkle it upon the appropriate furniture of the sanctuary, and, in the words of instruction to Aaron, “make atonement for them before the Lord” (Lev.
 10:17).

 When a transgressor brought a lamb to the temple, he placed his hands upon its head while he confessed his sins, thus symbolically placing his sin upon the head of the innocent animal, which then died in his stead.
-His sin was thus transferred, through the animal’s shed blood, to the tabernacle itself.
+His sin was thus transferred, through the animal’s shed blood, to the altar itself.
 In the case of ordinary sins, the blood was either placed upon the horns of the altar of burnt offering or sprinkled upon its side.
 This constituted a record of the sin itself.
 Then, after the Israelite slew his offering and the priest administered the blood, the Israelite was forgiven.
 But the record of the sin remained.
 In fact, the sin itself had simply been transferred to the altar in the tabernacle’s courtyard, and in some way it still had to be disposed of.
 This was accomplished in the yearly ceremony called the Day of Atonement.

 This holy day was a day of judgment, on the outcome of which depended the life of the nation.
 Every sacrifice from the preceding year was, in type, reviewed.
 The apostle describes it: “In those sacrifices, remembrance of sins is made every year” (Heb.
 10:3).
-On the Day of Atonement the high priest went into the most holy place of the sanctuary with the appropriate sacrifices.
-“He shall make atonement for the holy place, because of the uncleanness of the children of Israel and because of their transgressions in all their sins.
-And so shall he do for the tabernacle of the congregation. . . .
-And he shall go out unto the altar that is before the Lord, and make an atonement for it. . . .
-And he shall sprinkle the blood upon it with his finger seven times, and cleanse it, and hallow it from the uncleanness of the children of Israel” (Lev.
+On the Day of Atonement, God commanded that the high priest enter into the Most Holy Place of the sanctuary with the appropriate sacrifices.
+“He shall make atonement for the holy place because of the uncleanness of the children of Israel and because of their transgressions in all their sins.
+And thus shall he do for the tent of meeting. . . .
+Then he shall go out to the altar that is before the Lord, and he shall make atonement for it. . . .
+And he shall sprinkle with his finger some of the blood on it seven times, and cleanse it and sanctify it because of the sins of the children of Israel” (Lev.
 16:16–19).

 As part of this ceremony, the priest figuratively sent far away the accumulated sins of the year, as God commanded: “Aaron shall lay his two hands on the head of the live goat and confess over it all the iniquities of the children of Israel, and all their transgressions in all their sins, and he shall put them on the head of the goat.
 And then he shall send [the goat] away by the hand of a ready man into the wilderness.
 And the goat will bear on itself all their iniquities to a separated land” (Lev.
 16:21–22).
 Here, in type, was a prophecy of Christ taking our sins away, removing them forever.
 No Israelite, as he afflicted his soul before the tabernacle that day, could have avoided the lesson: God would do away with sins, once those sins were confessed and repented of.
 In Christ, that prophecy is fulfilled.
 He bore our sins on the cross and took them far away.

-Sin separates from God.
-But God wants to separate us from sin so that he might reunite us to Himself.
-Tenderly, He calls His people to "follow peace with all men, and holiness, without which no man shall see the Lord” (Heb.
+Sin separates us from God.
+But God wants to separate us from sin so that He might reunite us to Himself.
+Tenderly, He calls on His people to “Pursue peace with everyone, and holiness, without which no one will see the Lord” (Heb.
 12:14).

 Friend, do you know anything about this experience?
 Has the blood of Christ been applied to your heart?
 You see, the Lord wants to cleanse us as well as forgive us.
 And “If we confess our sins,” 1John 1:9 tells us, “he is faithful and just to forgive us our sins AND to cleanse us from all unrighteousness.”

-One does not grow "into" the experience of holiness; however, he does, or should, grow "in" it.
-The experience of being made holy is referred to in the Bible as "the baptism of the holy Spirit”(Acts 1:5; 1Cor.
+One does not grow into the experience of holiness; however, he does, or should, grow in it.
+The experience of being made holy is referred to in the Bible as the “baptism of the holy Spirit”(Acts 1:5; 1Cor.
 12:13), and it is a definite experience, an instantaneous operation of the Spirit of God.
 Unfortunately, some of God’s children, after receiving this blessing of holiness, wander away from the holy life to which they are called.
 We see this among the saints who lived in the days of the apostles, too.
 Unwise saints at that time, such as Ananias and Sapphira (Acts 5), departed from holiness, even though the apostles were living and working among them.